GUIDELINES FOR PAYMENT OF CHURCH MUSICIANS 2020

 These guidelines have been prepared by the Advisory Committee on Church Music and were presented to the Bishops Conference in December 2002.
-The rates are updated annually.
-Since 2006 the guidelines on fees are jointly published by the Advisory Committee on Church Music and the Church Music Committee of the Church of Ireland Dioceses of Dublin and Glendalough.
+Since 2006 the guidelines on fees are jointly published by the Advisory Committee on Church Music and Church Music Dublin, an agency of the Church of Ireland Dioceses of Dublin and Glendalough.
 The following includes the introduction prepared by the Advisory Committee on Church Music published with the recommendations as issued in previous years.

 It is stressed that the fees recommended here are guidelines.
 Some parishes have arrangements in place and these should be respected.
-In working with these guidelines account must be taken of present recessionary times in our economy.
-The fees for 2013 remain at the same rate as 2009, 2010, 2011 and 2012.
+2019 brings a small increase to each band as seen below.

 -These guidelines for fees for church musicians are used increasingly as a reference throughout Ireland .
 They should be regarded as guidelines and advice, not directives so that each musician and parish should make its own arrangements.